ptmr3/Image-Search/README.md

 actions and data for the Store Layer to act upon.
 - **Store Layer** -  The Store Layer is the holder of all logic and state.
-Once an action is processed and all associated logic is applied, Reactions are published to the View Layer to kick of any reactionary UI work.
+Once an action is processed and all associated logic is applied, Reactions are published to the View Layer to kick off any reactionary UI work.